MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

         > [!IMPORTANT]
         >
         > - Don't install KB 3047154 on a virtualization host, which is the host that is running the virtualization.
 This may cause port mirroring to stop working properly.
 It's fine to run KB 3047154 on a virtual machine.
+        >
         > - If Wireshark is installed on the Defender for Identity sensor machine, you'll need to restart the Defender for Identity sensor after running Wireshark because they use the same drivers.

 ### Viewing sensor versions

-Beginning with version 2.176, when installing the sensor from a new package, the sensor's version under **Add/Remove Programs** will appear with the full version number, such as **2.176.x.y**, instead of the static **2.0.0.0** that was previously shown.
+Beginning with version 2.176, when installing the sensor from a new package, the sensor's version under **Add/Remove Programs** appears with the full version number, such as **2.176.x.y**, instead of the static **2.0.0.0** that was previously shown.

 The installed version continues to show even after automatic updates are run from the Defender for Identity cloud services.

 View the sensor's real version in the Microsoft 365 Defender [sensor settings page](https://security.microsoft.com/settings/identities?tabid=sensor), in the executable path or in the file version.